mkorman9/room-occupancy-manager/README.md

 - App assumes the currency is always EUR
 - Complexity of the used algorithm is `O(n * log(n))` where `n` is the number of guest offers
+- Project is integrated with GitHub Actions to build on each push